Instant Game Night Reviews: Gizmos

 Playing Time 40-50 Minutes

-Gizmos is an engine building game where players take on the role of eccentric inventors trying to create as many inventions (or gizmos) as possible.
+Gizmos is an engine building board game where players take on the role of eccentric inventors trying to create as many inventions (or gizmos) as possible.
 In order to do this players will be drafting various colored marbles (or "energy") from a central pool.
 In the 2nd edition of the game this central pool is represented by a plastic dispenser tower.
 These marbles are then used as currency to purchase various gizmos from the display, which will give the player added benefits throughout the rest of the game.
 At the end of the game the player with the most victory points wins.

 Below you will find a brief summary of the game play along with our thoughts on whether or not Gizmos is a good game to bring to your next game night get-together.